Aim and Vision

 Translation: In the past, locks were not required [From Poula song]

-This infers a call to the community members to start preserving by documentation and relativization program, like this winter school, in order to save this knowledge while our elders are still with us.
+This infers a call to the community members, like the Poumais, to start preserving by documentation and relativization program--like this winter school-- in order to save this knowledge while the elders are still alive.
 Sadly, there is little that the central government is doing for these cultures and languages of northeast India.
 One right way to begin is, to start imparting the knowledge that our culture clasps to the younger generation.
 This will certainly enable the next generation to get the knowledge from the present generation.